mbirgi/open-broadcast/README.md

 - Scrapes track titles and artist names from the Open Broadcast website.
 - Checks if a Spotify playlist with the specified name already exists.
 - Creates a new Spotify playlist if it doesn't exist.
+- Clears the existing playlist before adding new tracks.
-- Adds up to 200 tracks to the Spotify playlist.
+- Adds all found tracks to the Spotify playlist without a limit.

 ## Requirements
 - Python 3.x